 Shams, Oldfield, Lai, Tunio, Wooldridge, Turner: Fructose-1,6-bisphosphate aldolase of Neisseria meningitidis binds human plasminogen via its C-terminal lysine residue. in MicrobiologyOpen 2016

-Human Monoclonal PLG Primary Antibody for ELISA, WB - ABIN532662
+Human Polyclonal PLG Primary Antibody for ICC, IF - ABIN4346087

-Human Monoclonal PLG Primary Antibody for IP, ELISA - ABIN532676
+Human Monoclonal PLG Primary Antibody for ELISA, WB - ABIN562271

 we identified a missense mutation, K330E, in the PLG gene in four patients from two unrelated families with HAEnCI in Japan.
 To our knowledge, the F12 mutations, as well as other genetic abnormalities, have not been reported in Asian patients.